The easiest way to start up Kawa is to run the ‘kawa’ program.

 For Sun's JDK s and some other implementations, you must have the

-Java evaluator (usually named java
+Java evaluator (usually named java) in your PATH.

-You must also make sure that the kawa/repl.class
+You must also make sure that the kawa/repl.class file,

 the rest of the Kawa packages, and the standard Java